The pre-transplant screening is first performed to make sure a lung transplant is the right treatment for you.

 You might see a social worker during your evaluation appointment.
 Social workers can provide personal support to you and your family throughout the transplantation process.
 Social workers also offer:

 - Referrals to community and national agencies and support groups that offer both information and support to transplant patients

 - Information about home care services

-You will meet with a financial counselor who can review your insurance coverage for pre- and post-transplant expenses.
-The financial counselor also can provide information about Social Security disability, supplemental security income, Medicaid, and Medicare.
+You will meet with a Patient Financial Advocate who can review your insurance coverage for pre- and post-transplant expenses.
+The Patient Financial Advocate also can provide information about Social Security disability, supplemental security income, Medicaid, and Medicare.

 Lab testing will be completed during your pre-transplant evaluation appointment.
 This testing will include a nicotine/cotinine blood level.
 This test indicates whether you are smoking, chewing tobacco or nicotine gum, using inhaled nicotine products, or are exposed to second-hand smoke.
 The International Guidelines for Lung Transplant Candidacy require a patient to be nicotine-free for 6 months before undergoing an evaluation for transplantation.